digamjain/Rock-Paper-Scissors-GUI/README.md

 	Rock-Paper-Scissors.py

-Or you can use jupyter notebook to run various cells in the file
+Alternatively you can use jupyter notebook to run various cells in the file

 	Rock-Paper-Scissors.ipynb
 ## Important